82. How to show executive presence in a job interview.

 I may not like how the world goes around and how decisions are made.
 However, what I want is for my clients to get the jobs that they want.
 And having been in their shoes, as well as in the hiring manager's shoes, I know what plays into the minds of people selecting candidates.
 This is why I love to coach professionals in transition.

 This content I am sharing with you today is, in fact, part of an additional downloadable resource I prepared for the Job Hunting Made Simple Program.
 As I plan to update the content for the August intake, I thought it was a great idea to share it publicly on The Job Hunting Podcast and this blog post, so it helps you.
 Hopefully, you will see value in it and decide to sign up for the program's next intake.
 If you are interested, you can CLICK HERE TO LEARN MORE.

 I worry about saying the word 'confidence' because I don't want people to understand confidence as something an extrovert and charismatic professional would portray.
 That's not what confidence is.
 Introverts or type B personalities can also be very confident as they walk into a job interview.

-- Walk into that room with a quiet but positive energy, and it will help you immensely.
+- Walk into that room with quiet but positive energy, and it will help you immensely.

 - Remember to smile as you walk in or when you're starting the video call.

 - Shake hands if you're allowed to.
 After the pandemic, you have to double-check wherever before reaching out for a hand-shake.
-In a video call, show the palms of your hands, do a wave.
-It's friendly and shows openess.
+In a video call, show the palms of your hands, do a wave, and it's friendly and shows openness.

-- Make eye contact and have the posture of openness towards the people that are interviewing you.
+- Make eye contact and have a posture of openness towards the people that are interviewing you.